uchicago-cs/cmsc22000/website/content/labs/lab8.md

 ##  Task 2: Add a production application

 In this task, you’ll add a production application to your pipeline.
 Unlike the app in staging, your production app won't be associated with any specific repo.
 Instead, once your staging application is good to go, you can *promote* it to be the production application.
-That means the production application will just take whatever is in the staging app, and will run that in production.
+That means the production application will just take the staging app, make a copy of it, and run that copy as the production app.
+This means that, if you make changes to the staging app, those changes whon't appear in production until you explicitly promote the staging app to production again.

 Later in the lab you may see Heroku messages that talk about "slugs"; in Heroku parlance, a "slug" is a pre-compiled version of your app that is ready to run.
 So, when we promote to production, we don't actually rebuild the application; we just take the "slug" that is in staging, and copy it to production.

 To add a production application, all you have to do is go to your pipeline and, under "Production", click on "Add app" and then "Create new app".
 Name the application `CNETID-cs220-prod` (where `CNETID` should be replaced with your CNetID).
 Notice how, if you try to access your app on Heroku (just go to http://CNETID-cs220-prod.herokuapp.com/), you'll just see a placeholder page, not HelloApp.
 That's because we haven't promoted our staging app to production yet.